FAQ’S FOR BUSINESSES COMING TO THE US

 Everyone will agree that the world is much smaller now than it has ever been, and it continues to shrink.
-It is becoming more and more common for Us companies to have international operations, and conversely, for non-US companies to operate in the US.
+It is becoming more and more common for US companies to consider having international operations, and conversely, for non-US companies to consider operating in the US.
+Being “international” is becoming commonplace.

-This is the second in a series of blogs about the tax aspects of non-US companies doing business in the US.
+This is the first in a series of blogs about the tax aspects of non-US companies doing business in the US.

 The first decision when setting up in the US is entity structure.
 Considerations in this decision would include who owns the company, capital requirements of the business, plans for profit repatriation, taxes and whether or not there are tax treaties.
 Here are some of the common entity types used by businesses entering the US: